Authorize your Android Application

 { "access_token": "EAAAEL_l5ncx260W8yWz2gGO0GtJeFBJqIdHIXZjpQZ_XW-yxh-Tl7MlF8vIE__n", "token_type": "bearer", "expires_at": "2024-05-15T19:36:00Z", "merchant_id": "TVSNN09QQY609", "refresh_token": "EQAAEInZRUFx8bgauwrDjXYIioyCDEB7vyOG0cScx-qfczgTpNtUjAGLResAKOe9" }

 Square recommends tracking the expires_at value on your server and refreshing the authorization token before it expires.
-The Mobile Payments SDK checks for an expired authorization token during application startup and initialization and when pairing with a card reader fails.
 If the SDK detects an expired token, it deauthorizes the Square seller account and invokes the callback registered with setAuthorizationStateChangedCallback with AuthorizationState(isAuthorized = false, isAuthorizationInProgress = false).

 Link to section